Quelich/overview-agu-store/README.md

 # Purpose
 - This project is essentially developed to draw a standard schema for e-commerce application development for Android platform.
-- If you want to develop an e-commerce app for your business, college etc... this project could be helpful to start.
+- If you develop an e-commerce app for your business or college, this project could be handy.

 # Features